rr1000/slate/source/index.md

 ## Workstation Security - 164.310c
 ```
 Catalyze has a formal Workstation and Portable Media Security Policy that identifies the specific requirements of each device.
 The policies define the requirements for using and/or restricted specific actions while engaged with any ePHI.
 Additionally, workstations are secured appropriately to limit exposure to breaches.
+Firewalls and hard disk encryption are used on all workstations.
 Actions and events are monitored and controlled, with user restrictions on downloading or copying any ePHI without documented approval and business justification.
 ```

 Standard | Description